AT THE KPNO 4-m

 Phoenix is a cryogenic, long slit, high resolution infrared spectrograph designed for used at the f/15 focus of the KPNO 2.1-m, the Mayall, Blanco, and SOAR 4-m, and the Gemini 8-m telescopes.
 Phoenix was designed and built at NOAO-Tucson to extend high-resolution spectroscopy into the 1-5 micron region of the infrared.
 The driving design goal was for spectroscopy in the 1.5-2.5 micron region at resolution of 50,000 or higher to a limiting magnitude K~10 with a 2-meter telescope.

 Phoenix uses an Aladdin II 1024x1024 InSb array as the detector and is operable throughout the range of sensitivity of InSb, 1-5 microns.
 The grating is a 63.4 degree echelle with 32 lines per millimeter.
 The spectrograph is NOT cross dispersed with the spectral coverage limited by the 1024 pixels in the dispersion direction.
-This corresponds to ~1500 km s-1.
-Echelle orders are selected using order sorting filters.
-A variety of filters are available but filters are not available for all possible orders covering the 1-5 micron range.
+This corresponds to ~1500 km s-1 in velocity space.
+Echelle orders are selected using order sorting filters .
+A number of filters are available but filters are not available for all possible orders covering the 1-5 micron range.
 Slits of width 2, 3, and 4 pixels are available for resolution in the range 50000-70000.
-Most users select the 4 pixel wide slit which maximizes throughput.
-The (4 pixel) slit width and length is 0.7 by 28 arcseconds on the 4 m telescope, 1.4 x 56 arcseconds on the 2.1 m.
-Flat field and hollow cathode lamps are provided as part of the instrument package.
+Most users select the 4 pixel wide slit, which maximizes throughput.
+The (4 pixel) slit width and length is 0.7 x 28 arcseconds at the 4-m telescope.
+Flat field and hollow cathode lamps are installed in the instrument interface assembly.

 The Phoenix vacuum vessel is about 0.7-m in diameter and 1.3-m high and weighs about 680 kg.
 It contains seven externally controlled moving parts and 32 optical elements.
-Development of Phoenix took place at Kitt Peak in the late 1990s with fully functional instrument shipped to Gemini in 2001.
+Development of Phoenix took place at Kitt Peak in the late 1990s with the fully functional instrument shipped to Gemini in 2001.
 In late 2011 Phoenix was shipped back to Kitt Peak.
 Operation at Kitt Peak is similar to that at Gemini.
-The most important changes (other than the decreased telescope aperture!) are (1) tracking and pointing on the KPNO telescopes are not nearly as precise as at Gemini, (2) DIQ at these telescopes is about a factor of two worse than at Gemini, (3) the PA of the slit is fixed E-W on the 2.1 m, and (4) the declination is limited to less than 70 degrees on the 2.1 m.
+The most important changes (other than the decreased telescope aperture!) are (1) tracking and pointing on the KPNO telescopes are not nearly as precise as at Gemini, (2) DIQ at these telescopes is about a factor of two worse than at Gemini.
 The plate scale is of course changed due to the change of aperture.

 This Web site contains a quick reference page, a draft user manual, integration time calculators (above), various reports on the instrument, and other associated documents supporting the use of the spectrograph.